Ex-banker and leftist Correa ally vie in Ecuador election

-GUAYAQUIL/QUITO, Ecuador (Reuters) - An ally of Ecuador's leftist President Rafael Correa and a conservative ex-banker are battling to become the next president in Sunday's election in the face of corruption scandals and a lackluster economy.
+QUITO, Feb 16 (Reuters) - An ally of leftist President Rafael Correa and a conservative ex-banker are battling to become Ecuador's next president in Sunday's election amid corruption scandals and a lackluster economy.

 That would trigger an April 2 runoff, probably against opposition candidate Guillermo Lasso, a 61-year-old former executive president of Banco de Guayaquil.